phespro/phespro/README.md

 2. Register the action class in the dependency injection container in the `boot` method of your extension.
 3. Register the route with a reference to service registered in step 2 (by service name).
 E.g. register an action for "GET /products" would be: `$router->get('/products', 'myServiceName')`

-You might consider using `Phespro\Phespro\Http\AbstractAction` as the base class for your action class.
-The base class provides default functionality for you.
+If you are using NoTee, you can use the trait `\Phespro\Phespro\NoTee\NoTeeTrait` for automatic injection of the NoTee service into your action class.